The Shift from Traditional Marketing to Digital Marketing: A New Era of Connection

 Introduction

-This transformation from traditional marketing to digital marketing is not just a change in tools; it is a complete shift in how businesses communicate, understand, and connect with their audience.
+The shift from traditional marketing to digital marketing involves more than just a change in tools; it involves a fundamental change in how companies interact, communicate, and comprehend their target audience.

 The Traditional Approach: Broad but Limited